 A remarkable two years later our playtest had concluded, and we were left with a rich and capitivating sci/fi universe.
 This galaxy will be the setting for many roleplaying games to come.

-With two years of playtesting under our belt and further playtesting in progress, I am happy to say that Galactic Dawn is, and always will be, a success.
-The joy and fulfillment this game has brought to me and my friends is like nothing else.
-I hope to bring this joy to roleplayers and sci/fi enthusiasts alike across the world.
+With now four years of playtesting under our belt and further playtesting in progress, we are happy to say that Galactic Dawn is, and always will be, a success.
+The joy and fulfillment this game has brought to us and our friends is like nothing else.
+We hope to bring this joy to roleplayers and sci/fi enthusiasts alike across the world.